dotCMS/plugin-com.dotcms.dotsaml/README.md

 Optional key to configure the roles strategy to sync them from IDP to DOTCMS Valid values (default "all"):
-* "all": Removes all user roles from DOTCMS; adds the roles to DOTCMS from IdP and saml_user_role (if set)
+* "all": Removes all user roles from DOTCMS; adds the roles to DOTCMS from IdP and role.extra (if set)
 * "idp": Removes all user roles and adds the roles to DOTCMS from IdP
-* "staticonly": Removes all user roles, adds roles from saml_user_role (if set) to DOTCMS.
+* "staticonly": Removes all user roles, adds roles from role.extra (if set) to DOTCMS.
 Ignore roles from IdP.
-* "staticadd": Do not alter existing user roles, adds the roles from saml_user_role (if set) to DOTCMS.
+* "staticadd": Do not alter existing user roles, adds the roles from role.extra (if set) to DOTCMS.
 Ignore roles from IdP.
 * "none": Do not alter any user roles on DOTCMS

 **attribute.email.name**